ComplianceAsCode/content/docs/templates/template_reference.md

 -   Escape uppercase letters and `^` with additional `^` and convert letters to lovercase.
 This is because of OVAL's name argument limitations.

+join_comma_and
+-   Join list using comma and "and".
+Example ["a", "b", "c"] -> "a, b and c".

 quote
 -   Escape string to be used as POSIX shell value.
 Like Ansible `quote`.